 The grand and pompous opening by Elias Howe of the Stockwell brothers factory in 1865 was a great affair.
 Elias had pumped a small fortune into the factory.

-In court Elias had said that iinitially his new factory was set up to supply the demand that Amasa could not handle.
+In court Elias had said that initially his new factory was set up to supply the demand that Amasa could not handle.
 But as we know Elias had spent many years planning the factory with the Stockwell brothers.

-The two companies reluctantly agreed to a peace pact and may have even temporarily joined forces (in 1865) to meet demand.
-However Amasa soon split away from the Stockwell brothers as soon as he saw that they were having teething and quality problems with their new machines which reflected on his sales he made a permanent split.
+For a short period the two companies reluctantly agreed to a peace pact and may have even temporarily joined forces (in 1865) to meet demand.
+However Amasa soon split away from the Stockwell brothers.
+As soon as he saw that they were having teething and quality problems with their new machines which reflected on his sales he made a permanent split.

 Amasa was being tarred with the same brush and sales were falling.
 Remember Amasa Howe machines had been made for years and were fit for royalty, they were the pinnacle of sewing machine excellence and cost a kings ransom.